Shreya-2415/Emotion_Detector/README.md

 4. run the gui.py file
 5. upload the image in the gui
 6. Click on the detect button to detect the emotion.

+- Change the numper of epochs to 30 and run on google colab for better accuracy